© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Woodbury ancient villages is a scheduled monument protected by Historic England under reference 1005652.
 View the official record →

-Woodbury ancient villages is a scheduled monument comprising the remains of multiple prehistoric and Romano-British settlement sites located in Wiltshire.
+Woodbury ancient villages is a complex of prehistoric and Romano-British settlement remains located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005652.

 Woodbury ancient villages is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005652.